ShatrovOA/dtFFT/docs/environ.rst

 Purpose
 -------

 Single measurements may be inconsistent due to system noise or cache effects.
-By repeating transpositions, ``dtFFT`` averages performance data, ensuring robust selection of optimal GPU backends or MPI datatypes during autotuning.
+By repeating transpositions, ``dtFFT`` averages performance data, ensuring robust selection of optimal backends or MPI datatypes during autotuning.

 Accepted Values
 ---------------